kushagraa-j/cpp/notes/0.INTRO/0.3.How_to_develop_a_program?/main.md

 The linker also is capable of linking library files.
 A library file is a collection of precompiled code that has been “packaged up” for reuse in other programs.

+When you are creating a dish, do you create salt, vegetables and spices all by yourself? or you buy them from the market?
+Assume standard library as a market where you get the pre-written code, but in this case you dont have to pay.

 # Test

 Once everything is done and you have a executeable, go and execute your program and see if you got the desired output.
 If you havent, dont lose your heart, thats a part of being a programmer and its very common, go ahead and debug your code i.e see where the error lies, and what is stopping you to have a improper output.

+Dont you taste your dish, once its ready? um to check the salt? or just to see if its perfect? if its not up the makr you add the required stuff.
+Similar tradition is followed in programming to prevent blunders.